 6. Glacier National Park

-Average cost to visit: At least a couple hundred dollars per person
+Average cost to visit:Â At least a couple of hundred dollars per person

 With a limited visiting season and high demand for its scenic drives and hikes, Glacier requires early reservations and often pricey accommodations.
-Entrance and camping fees are standard ($20 per person for entry), but guided tours and gear rentals can boost costs.
+Entrance and camping fees are standard ($20 per person for entry), but guided tours and gear rentals can really boost costs.

 7. Isle Royale National Park

-Average cost to visit: A couple hundred dollars per person
+Average cost to visit:Â A couple of hundred dollars per person

 This secluded island park in Lake Superior is only accessible by ferry or seaplane, both of which are expensive and weather-dependent.
 Despite its modest entrance fee (only $7 per person), travel costs and the need to bring your own supplies drive up the overall price.